opendr-io/causality/README.md

 2024: CVEs from calendar 2024 that came out of the model rated 'hot.'
 2025: CVEs from calendar 2025 that came out of the model rated 'hot.'

-The 2024 set has not been through search space reduction yet but it will be soon.
-Predictions will be output here for 2025 CVEs at least monthly, maybe weekly, as the year goes on.
+BASC: A project presentation and accompanying notebook from the OWASP 2025 Boston Appication Security Conference.

-Provable predictions so far (total 25) - provable meanining the prediction was publshed here some time - days or months - before the CVE went 'hot' meaning it was added to a watchlist of widely exploited critical vulns.
+Provable predictions so far (total 27) - provable meanining the prediction was publshed here some time - days or months - before the CVE went 'hot' meaning it was added to a watchlist of widely exploited critical vulns.
+Updates:

+April 9: Two Linux CVEs were added to the KEV, 2024-53150 and 2024-53197.
+Both were rated hot in the January 7 run which is the longest lead time yet at 92 days.

 March 31: CVE-2024-20439 was added to the KEV.
-It was was rated hot in the January 3 run which is the longest lead time yet at 94 days!
+It was was rated hot in the January 3 run which is the longest lead time yet at 87 days.
 ```CVE-2024-20439	Cisco	Cisco Smart License Utility	"A vulnerability in Cisco Smart Licensing Utility could allow an unauthenticated, remote attacker to log in to an affected system by using a static administrative credential.```